 3.4 Current knowledge of and experience in ensuring statutory requirements are met in an area or areas

-3.5 Current knowledge of and experience in ensuring statutory requirments are met in an areas or areas.
+3.5 Current knowledge of and experience in ensuring statutory requirements are met in an areas or areas.

 3.6 Promoting the highest standards of safeguarding and Child protection through training and a deep and current knowledge of policy and practice.